-- 520000 - Employee Benefits Amounts paid by the school system on behalf of employees.
+Employee Benefits - Amounts paid by the school system on behalf of employees.
 These amounts are not included in gross salary.
 Such payments are fringe benefits and while not paid directly to employees, is part of the cost of employing staff.
 Benefits are to be identified with the function in which the salaries were recorded.
-In the special case of Worker's Compensation, a functional proration based on an approximate premium cost is required. - 521000 Retirement A plan whereby a fund of money, built up through contributions from participants and the employer, is used to make regular payments to those who retire from service in the school system by reason of age, disability or length of service. - 522000 Social Security Contributions by District School Board employer's share of social security for district personnel.
-Also to be used for Medicare on temporary and part-time employees. - 523000 Group Insurance Expenditures to provide group insurance coverage for school personnel, such as life, health and accident.

-- 525000 Unemployment Compensation Expenditures for the District's share of the unemployment compensation claims arising from claims of former board employees.
-Charge to function 7100.
-If claims of any year are material, this cost may be distributed to functions on the basis of salaries paid in the current year. - 529000 Other Employee Benefits Those expenditures providing the various non-salary benefits for employees not provided in any other account classification. - 529001 Flexible Benefits Expenditures to provide a variety of insurance selection accounts coverage for school personnel. - 529004 Workers Compensation Expenditures to provide workers compensation coverage.
+- 521000 Retirement A plan whereby a fund of money, built up through contributions from participants and the employer, is used to make regular payments to those who retire from service in the school system by reason of age, disability or length of service. - 522000 Social Security Contributions by District School Board employer's share of social security for district personnel.
+Also to be used for Medicare on temporary and part-time employees. - 523000 Group Insurance Expenditures to provide group insurance coverage for school personnel, such as life, health and accident. - 529000 Other Employee Benefits Those expenditures providing the various non-salary benefits for employees not provided in any other account classification. - 529001 Flexible Benefits Expenditures to provide a variety of insurance selection accounts coverage for school personnel. - 529004 Workers Compensation Expenditures to provide workers compensation coverage. - 529005 Unemployment Insurance Expenditures for unemployment insurance.